yhoundz/parm/README.md

 **TL;DR**: If you like your current package manager, this isn't for you.
 If not, keep reading or [install](#install) Parm.

 ### What is Parm?
-Parm is a package manager that allows you to install any program off of GitHub by leveraging repository releases.
-As such, it uses the GitHub API to retrieve and download packages, and Parm will install and manage them for you (e.g. extract the release tarball, add the binaries to PATH, check for updates, etc.).
+Parm is a package manager that allows you to install any program off of GitHub via their REST API.
+Parm directly downloads binaries provided by GitHub repository releases and includes niceties such as symlinking binaries to PATH and checking for updates.

-This approach allows for the program to be incredibly lightweight and not have to deal with individuals maintaining upstream releases of packages (as is the case with traditional package managers).
-Additionally, you won't have to wait for maintainers to update packages, as you'll get packages directly from GitHub with no middleman.
-This also means that Parm is completely cross-platform!
+This approach allows for the program to be incredibly lightweight and not have to deal with individuals maintaining upstream releases of packages.
+This means you get upstream releases faster and there is virtually no maintenance burden for managing package registries downstream.

 ### Motivation
-I originally wanted to build this because I use an older version of Ubuntu, of which the standard package manager (apt) often has a lot of outdated packages now.
+I originally wanted to build this because I use an older version of Ubuntu, of which the builtin package manager (apt) often has a lot of outdated packages.
 As such, if I wanted to install a recent release, I would have to either build it from source, use homebrew, or find some alternative installation method.
 While they're all acceptable solutions, I felt they were:

 - Too cumbersome (in the case of building from source)
 - Hard to work with (like homebrew, which can be difficult to install any other version except the latest release version.
 Even then, the version you want may not even be available)